United Way of Coastal and Western Connecticut Inc

 Application Success Factors

 Strategic Focus on ALICE Households: All successful applications must demonstrate clear service to households at or below the ALICE Threshold.
-The 2023 ALICE Threshold in Connecticut represents a household survival budget of approximately $126,018 annually (or $63/hour wage).
-Understanding and articulating how your program serves this specific population is critical.
+The 2023 ALICE Threshold in Connecticut represents a household survival budget of approximately $128,340 annually for a family of 2 adults, 1 infant, and 1 preschooler (or $64.17/hour wage).
+Understanding and articulating how your programme serves this specific population is critical.

 Attend Information Sessions: UWCWC requires or strongly encourages attendance at information sessions before applying.
-These sessions provide crucial insights into application expectations, evaluation criteria, and program priorities.
+These sessions provide crucial insights into application expectations, evaluation criteria, and programme priorities.

-Systemic Change Focus: The organization seeks to support nonprofits that "address critical community needs and drive systemic change."
+Systemic Change Focus: The organisation seeks to support nonprofits that "address critical community needs and drive systemic change."
 Applications should articulate both immediate impact and longer-term systems-level change.

-Competitive Landscape: With application demand often exceeding available funding by 4:1 or more, applications must clearly demonstrate impact, organizational capacity, and alignment with UWCWC priorities.
+Competitive Landscape: With application demand often exceeding available funding by 4:1 or more, applications must clearly demonstrate impact, organisational capacity, and alignment with UWCWC priorities.

 Equity Lens: Grant decisions are made "with equity at the forefront."
 Applications should demonstrate cultural competency, equity-focused programming, and awareness of systemic barriers facing ALICE households.

-e-CImpact Proficiency: The organization uses the e-CImpact grant management system.
-Organizations should ensure they can navigate this system or request paper applications if needed.
+e-CImpact Proficiency: The organisation uses the e-CImpact grant management system.
+Organisations should ensure they can navigate this system or request paper applications if needed.
 Having an existing account or being familiar with the platform is helpful.

-Service Area Alignment: Organizations must serve communities within UWCWC's service area (Greater Bridgeport, Greater Danbury, Greater Norwalk, Southern Litchfield County, Stamford).
+Service Area Alignment: Organisations must serve communities within UWCWC's service area (Greater Bridgeport, Greater Danbury, Greater Norwalk, Southern Litchfield County, Stamford).

-Focus Area Alignment: Programs must align with at least one of UWCWC's three core areas: health, education, or financial stability.
+Focus Area Alignment: Programmes must align with at least one of UWCWC's three core areas: health, education, or financial stability.

 Key Takeaways for Grant Writers